 I enjoy vacationing at the beach as well as in the mountains, but I need to live near water.
+When I was little my family always used to go to this beautiful cottage in Isle of Wight where I would play by the beach all day long, you can check this site to learn all about the cottage and how you can book your rooms for your holidays.
 It doesn’t have anything to do with an apocalyptic view of a drought-stricken world or rising ocean levels destroying property values.
 It has everything to do with the way being on, in or in view of water makes me feel.

 I always thought it was because I grew up visiting grandparents who lived on the St. Joseph River in Fort Wayne, or because I probably learned to water ski before I could ride a bike.
 Scientists are now showing the happy or calm response people have when they look at or play in the water is due to chemicals released in the brain.
 The “feel good” chemicals like dopamine, serotonin and oxytocin are produced in the brain when we are around water.
 Factor in the physical benefits when people walk, fish or paddle and you have a public health asset flowing through our neighborhoods.